-Where, S_0 = Influent substrate concentration, mg sCOD/L; S = Effluent substrate concentration, mg sCOD/L; X = Biomass concentration, mg MLVSS/L; k = Maximum rate of substrate utilization per unit mass of microorganisms, for operation ranging from 4 to 10 days.
-Using time-1 ; K_d = Endogenous decay coefficient, consumed).
+Where, $S_0$ = Influent substrate concentration, mg sCOD/L; S = Effluent substrate concentration, mg sCOD/L; X = Biomass concentration, mg MLVSS/L; k = Maximum rate of substrateutilization per unit mass of microorganisms, for operation ranging from 4 to 10 days.
+Using time-1; $K_d$ = Endogenous decay coefficient, mean values were determined for influent concentration at one-half of the maximum (denoted by X) to find out the kinetic coeffi- mass of cells formed to the mass of substrate consumed).